GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 @fig:ssl:single_source:nn_architecture provides a more detailed representation of the feature extractor's architecture.
 Its final regression layer is removed.
 The obtained model outputs #dim-features-value;-dimensional feature vectors fed into the actor and critic heads.
-The feature extractor's weights are kept frozen for during the entire #acr("PPO") training process.
+The feature extractor's weights are kept frozen during the entire #acr("PPO") training process.
-@sec:rl:results:backbone_init discusses different strategies regarding backbone initialization strategies.
+@sec:rl:results:backbone_init discusses different strategies regarding backbone initialization.

 #figure(
   image(